nicholaswilde/recipes/docs/breakfast/joy-of-cooking-pancakes.md

 ### Step 1

+Preheat an electric skillet to 350°F.

+### Step 2

 Mix all-purpose flour, salt, and baking powder together, mix sugar, eggs, melted butter, and milk together, add wet to dry and combine quickly.
+It is okay if lumps exist in the batter.

+### Step 3

+Let the batter rest for 5 minutes.

-### Step 2
+### Step 4

-Cook on a griddle.
+Cook the pancakes on the electric skillet covered for 4 minutes on the first side and 3 minutes on the other.

 ## :link: Source